anionDev/gryLibrary/ReadMe.md

 There are the following licenses for the GRYLibrary available
  - The GRYLibrary is generally and commonly licensed under the terms of GRYL.
 The concrete license-text can be found [here](https://raw.githubusercontent.com/anionDev/GRYLibrary/master/License.txt).
 This license-text does obviously not apply to the other following licenses.
- - If you want to use the GRYLibrary in your company then please contact the owner of the GRYLibrary for a commercial license.
+ - If you want to use the GRYLibrary in your company then please contact the owner of the GRYLibrary.
  - There are some special licenses for certain scopes:
    - [epew](https://github.com/anionDev/ExternalProgramExecutionWrapper) is allowed to use the [Nuget-Release](https://www.nuget.org/packages/GRYLibrary) of the GRYLibrary under the Terms of the MIT-license for executing programs as main-purpose of epew and for nothing else.